MyutVoilim/MyutVoilim/README.md

 - Intuative search functioantlity that simplifies finding classroom without needing to know the exact building it is in

 <b>Challenges Overcome:</b>
-- Collaboration Across Disciplines: Our team had diverse backgrounds ranging from Business to Computer Science lending each with difference experinces that could be utalized with responsibilities divided based on our areas of expertise.
+- <b>Collaboration Across Disciplines:</b> Our team had diverse backgrounds ranging from Business to Computer Science lending each with difference experinces that could be utalized with responsibilities divided based on our areas of expertise.
 I focused on database management, JavaScript logic for mapping, and developing the search engine.
-- Time Management: Balancing development with academic and work commitments.
+- <b>Time Management:</b> Balancing development with academic and work commitments.
 We utilized Gantt charts and meetings to hit weekly targets and had task prioritization.
-- Remote Coordination: Leveraged tools like Discord, email, and GitHub for communication and version control, overcoming the challenge of coordinating work across different schedules.
+- <b>Remote Coordination:</b> Leveraged tools like Discord, email, and GitHub for communication and version control, overcoming the challenge of coordinating work across different schedules.

 ### ATV Repair Shop Database Application
 <b>Technologies:</b> Microsoft Access